a-tal/ddate/README.md

     Today is Boomtime, the 32nd day of Chaos in the YOLD 3180

-Also available through pip or easyinstall.
+Also available through pip or easyinstall